davidlang42/advent2020/README.md

 https://adventofcode.com/2020

-Solved in rust for the lols (as a learning exercise)
+Solved in rust as a learning exercise

 - [x] Day 1
 - [x] Day 2